StackStorm/st2docs/docs/source/reference/ha.rst

 6. Configure authentication as per :ref:`ref-config-auth-deb`

 7. Use nginx config for the blueprint boxes from `here <https://gist.github.com/manasdk/fce14029900e533a385d#file-st2_nginx-conf>`.
 In this config nginx will act as the SSL termination endpoint for all the REST endpoints exposed by ``st2api``, ``st2auth`` and ``mistral-api``.

+8. See :doc:`/reference/sensor_partitioning` to dcide on how to partition sensors that suit your requirements.